 - How well do they communicate with you?

 - Does their style of teaching align with your business culture and values?

-It is crucial to select a training provider with a good success rate, a good level of employer and learning satisfaction, and the ability to provide knowledge and skills tailored to your business.
-Ultimately, you need someone you can build a good relationship with to effectively track and monitor the apprentice’s progression together.
+It is crucial to select a training provider with a high success rate, a good level of employer and learning satisfaction, and the ability to provide knowledge and skills tailored to your business.
+Ultimately, it would help if you had someone you can build a good relationship with to track and monitor the apprentice’s progression together effectively.